The Lypertek TEVI is a feature-packed debut TWS using BT5.0, aptX capability as well as an IPX7 waterproof rating. It is priced at £99.00

 The TEVI has some interesting control features that give an edge over our previously reviewed TWS units.
 For example, you can pair both left and right or left or right and both will start working just fine due to the True Wireless Stereo Plus tech.

 Now on the physical side, everything is pretty much tried and tested stuff so no surprises here with controls on both left and right drivers.
 A single press will play or pause with either driver which is a nice touch.

 Beyond that double-tapping is required for volume with the left decreasing and the right increasing.
-Long press on the right forwards to the next track and long press on the left goes to the previous tracks.
+The long press on the right forwards to the next track and the long press on the left goes to the previous tracks.
 AN awkward triple tap activates voice assistance but by then the TEVI is halfway down your ear canal.

 It is on the software side where the TEVI has some excellent features.
 Somewhere tucked away on their website is a downloadable app for Android.
 There is also an upgrade app to ensure the TEVI is compatible with the app.
 I suggest you start with this first.

 Upgrading is funny but fairly straightforward.
 The website guides you on how to update and refers to internationally recognized standards such as “ding deng ding” and “dong dong dong” as cues for the upgrade process.
 Marvelous.

 Once both drivers are upgraded the main app will pick up on the TEVI and then the fun begins.
 You have access to control resetting for left and right, a language changer and a 7-band EQ with presets.

 The EQ does work on a general level so no matter if it is TIDAL or Spotify the TEVI app EQ will work.
 Just one note, there can be a 1-2 second lag before some effects kick in so be patient if you do not hear changes right away.

 The bugs?
 Yeah, it keeps dropping the connection now and then and it can be difficult to reestablish it.
 I cannot as yet find out what triggers the drop either so if I do I will update the review.